 “Ukraine continues to fight for its right to live and to exist, to live freely and independently,” the commander said through an interpreter.
 “I want to express my great thanks to the government and the people of Canada for their support, for their assistance, and their solidarity with Ukraine.”

 There are several other events coming up this month as part of ongoing festivities.
-More information can be found at ukefestmontreal.org.
+More information can be found at ukefestmontreal.org. n